mikowitz/graphvix/README.md

 ## Basic Usage

-1. Alias the necessary module for ease of use
+1. Alias the necessary module for ease of use:

     ```elixir
     alias Graphvix.Graph
     ```

-1. Create a new graph.
+2. Create a new graph:

     ```elixir
     graph = Graph.new()
     ```

-1. Add a simple vertex with a label
+3. Add a simple vertex with a label:

     ```elixir
     {graph, vertex_id} = Graph.add_vertex(graph, "vertex label")
     ```

-1. Add a vertex with a label and attributes
+4. Add a vertex with a label and attributes:

     ```elixir
     {graph, vertex2_id} = Graph.add_vertex(